accidentalrebel/accidentalrebel.com/content/introducing-shcode2exe.md

 ## Next steps

 I decided to reach out to the people behind Remnux to ask if they could consider my tool as a replacement on their platform.
 It would be great if they would, but it's okay too if they don't, I made it for my own use anyway.
+(Update 2021-02-07: It's now [under review](https://github.com/REMnux/salt-states/issues/169))

 For more information about the tool and it's code, go to [it's Github page](https://github.com/accidentalrebel/shcode2exe).
 If you have any comments or suggestions on how to improve it, feel free to tell me via Github issues or dm me at [@accidentalrebel](https://twitter.com/accidentalrebel).